NeuroTechX/ntx_slack_archive/studentclubs.md

  >March for Science in San Francisco this Saturday, April 22: want to put Muse headsets on people?
 Teach people about EEG?
 We've still got space at our booth -- ping me if you're interested in volunteering as a researcher or a participant!

+4/20/2017 4:06 PM

+ **rnsriram** :

+ >yannick Thank you for the wonderful introduction.
+Hi everyone!
+I am really excited to begin my adventure into NeuroTech and related technologies and am glad I have the opportunity to collobarate with passionate individuals such as myself.
+I believe strongly in the humanitarian/societal benefits this technology can bring about and as a result I am highly motivated to push the limits of what is possible in this space.
+I am still in the process of formalizing the club and as any questions come up I will surely reach out.